 Shared and competing interests: Self-interest takes priority

-Brean eventually becomes annoyed that the CIA “cuts a better deal” and announces the end to the war.
+Brean eventually becomes annoyed that the CIA “cuts a better deal” and announces an end to the war.
 It can’t end like this.
 “He’s not producing this!”.

-As Motss believes, “It’s not over until I say it’s over.
-This is my picture – this is NOT the CIA’s picture.”
+To his peril, Motss believes, “It’s not over until I say it’s over.
+This is my picture – this is NOT the CIA’s picture” and he pays the ultimate price.

 Hollywood Special Effects controls the war : War is “show business”; war is a “pageant”.
 It’s the “greatest show on earth”.
 “It’s like the Oscars.”
 It’s a show that is definitely worth “$7 bucks”.

 War is “show business”; war is a “pageant”.
-It’s the “greatest show on earth” and the “president is a product” and the supporting cast has been “cast” to perfection, even the drug addled war hero, who enters as a convict in chains.
+It’s the “greatest show on earth” and the “president is a product” and the supporting actors have been “cast” to perfection, even the drug-addled war hero, who enters as a convict in chains.

-“We’re not gonna have a war, we’re gonna have the appearance of a war.”
+As Brean notes, “We’re not gonna have a war, we’re gonna have the appearance of a war” and he sets about re-constructing “reality” or inventing a parallel narrative that ensures that the President is re-elected.
 In a “room with talent” and amidst a buzzing electrified atmosphere, talented show-business personnel thrive on the story.

 The director in the Hollywood studio sifts through the Village Library to choose a combination of special effects that combine to give a chilling and authentic picture of a lone survivor.
 There’s the burning bridge, the running stream, the white calico kitten and the burnt-out buildings in the background which provide dramatically and emotionally-charged video footage.